marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 ## git basics: tl;dr

-* git is a functional DAG where nodes represents filetrees with metadata and keep a link to their parents
+* git is a functional DAG where nodes represent filetrees with metadata and keep a link to their parents
 * staging area is the bridge between local file tree and git data store
 * git internal data is stored efficiently and safely in the `.git` folder
 * git commands are performed by passing sha1 prefixes that identify objects uniquely